-The RIC Program simply keeps a roster of Lutheran communities that proclaim a specific welcome for people of all sexual orientations and gender identities so they are more easily found by those looking for such a welcome.
-That's all that's indicated by being listed on the RIC roster.
+The RIC Program simply keeps a roster of Lutheran communities that proclaim a specific welcome for people of all sexual orientations, gender identities and gender expressions so they are more easily found by those looking for such a welcome.
 As partners in ministry, welcoming communities often find that their goals and values frequently align with the goals and values of ReconcilingWorks.